How to Insulate your Basement

-- Use spray foam or ridged foam products, with approved adhesives and tapes.
+- Use spray foam or rigid foam products, with approved adhesives and tapes.

 - Seal any gaps with spray foam.

-- Line walls with composite decking material to act as deck for framed walls.
+- Line walls with composite decking material to act as a deck for framed walls.

-- Frame walls with pressure treated bottom plate.
+- Frame walls with the pressure-treated bottom plate.

 - Add R-Value with fiberglass batt insulation.